NobodysLackey/TMDB-movies/README.md

 <%- include('../partials/footer') %>
 ```

 Now that we have access to our movies array sent over from our controller, we'll need to render them to the page.
-Add the following to your view.
+We'll iterate over the array, and show information for every movie as we go.
+Add the following to your view:
 ```html
 <%- include('../partials/header') %>